jobosonchisa/ojuju/fontbakery/fontbakery-report.md

  * U+02BE MODIFIER LETTER RIGHT HALF RING: not included in any glyphset definition
  * U+02BF MODIFIER LETTER LEFT HALF RING: not included in any glyphset definition
  * U+02C0 MODIFIER LETTER GLOTTAL STOP: not included in any glyphset definition
- * U+02C7 CARON: try adding one of: yi, canadian-aboriginal, tifinagh
+ * U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal
  * U+02C8 MODIFIER LETTER VERTICAL LINE: not included in any glyphset definition
  * U+02CA MODIFIER LETTER ACUTE ACCENT: not included in any glyphset definition
  * U+02CB MODIFIER LETTER GRAVE ACCENT: not included in any glyphset definition
  * U+02D7 MODIFIER LETTER MINUS SIGN: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, cherokee, tifinagh
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, tifinagh, cherokee
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, malayalam, tai-le, canadian-aboriginal, math, syriac, coptic, tifinagh
+ * U+0307 COMBINING DOT ABOVE: try adding one of: coptic, old-permic, tai-le, syriac, canadian-aboriginal, malayalam, math, tifinagh
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
  * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition